wangziwei08/LTR-insertion-time-estimation/README.md

-The method in this article is based on "Ageing LTR insertions"(https://github.com/SIWLab/Lab_Info/wiki/Ageing-LTR-insertions).
-The method mentioned in this article is carried out.
-However, many parts of the article are brief introductions, and the provided script has also become invalid, so I can only rewrite the script by myself.
-Here only supplements the practical part.
+The method in this article is based on the Tutorials： "Ageing LTR insertions"(https://github.com/SIWLab/Lab_Info/wiki/Ageing-LTR-insertions).
+However, many parts of the Tutorials are brief introductions, and the provided script has also become invalid, so I can only rewrite the script by myself.

 First, installing the software that will be used later. apt or conda are recommanded.